cidkagenow/speedrunstark/README.md

 > 🏃 Head to your next challenge [here](https://speedrunstark.com).

 > 💬 Problems, questions, comments on the stack?
-Post them to the [🏗 scaffold-eth developers chat](https://t.me/joinchat/F7nCRK3kI93PoCOk)
+Post them to the [🏗 scaffold-stark developers chat](https://t.me/+wO3PtlRAreo4MDI9)